The people involved in workplace conflict can be as much of the problem as the actual conflict.

 Separating the person from the problem allows you to step back and gain a new perspective on the situation and on the ‘problem’ person.
 It helps you be less reactive in the moment so you can come to the table with a more solution-focused mindset.
 Separating the person from the problem also allows the other person to be less defensive, and hopefully, less reactive to you as well.

 You can begin separating the person from the problem with these three steps:

 Everyone has a different set of lenses they use to understand people and situations.
 Learn more about those lenses here.
-That’s why it’s important to get curious about another’s actions.
-To find out the motivation behind their behaviour.
+That’s why it’s important to get curious about another’s actions, and discover the motivation behind their behaviour.
 Asking questions is the best way to clarify another person’s perceptions.
 That said, not all questions are created equal.
 In circumstances when there is conflict and/or hurt feelings open-ended questions (questions that invite more than a ‘yes/no’ answer) are the most effective.

 When asking questions, it is important to name the behaviour rather than blame the person.

 Describe the specific action and avoid placing your own interpretation of ‘why’ in the question.
 Example: “I’ve noticed you’ve been arriving after 8:30, why is that?”